vitphire/DownOnSpot/README.md

 ## Usage/Examples

+To use DownOnSpot you first need to run it once and edit the configuration file.
-To install and use DownOnSpot, edit the configuration file which is being created in the same directory as your shell on first launch.
+The default configuration file will be created in the same directory as your shell.

 ```bash
 $ down_on_spot.exe